Ion Atodiresei: Club career

 Atodiresei was born on 14 May 1952 in Arad, Romania.
 He began playing football at local club Teba, and then moved to neighboring club UTA in 1966.
 He made his Divizia A debut under coach Nicolae Dumitrescu on 4 May 1969 in UTA's 2–1 away loss to Politehnica Iași, making one more appearance until the end of the season as the team won the title.
 In the following season, Dumitrescu used him in three games as they won another championship.

 In 1970, Atodiresei went to play for one season at Divizia B club Vagonul Arad.
 Afterwards he signed with FCM Reșița where he would spend the rest of his career, helping the club earn promotion to the first league in his first season.
 In the 1974–75 season, Atodiresei scored a personal record of seven goals.
-On 15 June 1978 he made his last Divizia A appearance in Reșița's 4–0 away loss to Steaua București, having a total of 179 matches with 19 goals scored in the competition.
+On 15 June 1978 he made his last Divizia A appearance in Reșița's 4–0 away loss to Steaua București, totaling 179 matches with 19 goals in the competition.